fsantanna-no/p2p-tml-paper/rita-24/response.md

 > introducing the time machines aspect well to the reader.

 The discussion was indeed abrupt and out of context, so we reshaped the new subsection 2.2.
-We included two new parapgrahs at the very beginning, in which we discuss
+We included two new paragraphs at the very beginning, in which we discuss
     (a) what a software time machine is,
     (b) in which scenarios it appears,